JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/GPS Subsystem.md

 # Function of the subsystem:

-The robot utilizes a GPS subsystem to track its location in real-time, enhancing the accuracy and efficiency of data collection.
-By continuously determining its precise coordinates, the robot can navigate to specific locations based on GPS coordinates, enabling targeted data collection from various points of interest.
-This approach ensures more precise data gathering.
-To fulfill the function of real-time location tracking and improve environmental data collection, the team selected the M10Q-5883 GNSS GPS & Compass Module.
-Alongside the top-level controller and robotic operating system (ROS), the GPS subsystem integrates seamlessly, allowing the controller to make informed decisions and control the robot's actions by utilizing GPS data and other sensor inputs.
-Additionally, ROS facilitates the connection between the GPS subsystem and other systems such as mapping and path planning, ensuring smooth interoperability.
+By incorporating a GPS and compass device into the Autonomous Crawlspace Inspection Robot, it would have the capability to accurately determine its position within the crawlspace.
+This integration of GPS would enable the robot to generate a map of the crawlspace, displaying its current location and the areas it has explored.
+By combining GPS and compass data, the robot can plan efficient inspection routes and avoid revisiting previously inspected areas.
+This optimization ensures a comprehensive inspection while minimizing unnecessary movements.
+Additionally, by correlating the GPS and compass data with sensor readings or captured images, the collected data can be precisely tagged with location information.

-## Function:
+## Function summary points:
-- GPS subsystem tracks robot location using M10Q-5883 module.
-- Provides real-time location data to the controller for decision-making and control.
-- Integrates with ROS for seamless data exchange with other robot systems.
-- Shares location data with mapping and path planning modules in ROS for targeted navigation.
-- Collaborates with sensors to enhance environmental data accuracy.
+- GPS and compass integration enables accurate positioning within the crawlspace.
+- The robot can generate a map of the crawlspace, showing its location and explored areas.
+- GPS and compass data help plan efficient inspection routes and avoid revisiting areas.
+- Correlating GPS and compass data with sensor readings or images allows precise tagging of collected data with location information

 # Constraints: